 Alice’s Arc was inspired by the ongoing journey of a little girl named Alice, diagnosed with stage 4 alveolar rhabdomyosarcoma, at the age of 3, in March 2015.
-She had 20 months of chemotherapy and proton radiation in the US.
+She had 20 months of chemotherapy at GOSH and proton radiation in the US.
 Alice spent one year in remission before her cancer returned in February 2018.
 She underwent 6 months of relapse chemotherapy and a specialist surgical procedure with brachytherapy, known as AMORE, in Amsterdam.
 Alice spent almost a year clear of cancer before masses were detected in her abdomen and pelvis in July 2019.
 There were no options left.
 Alice died, aged 7, in October 2019, over 4.5 years after her diagnosis.

 GOSH provided Alice's probable diagnosis within a day and commenced the diagnostic process involving a biopsy, lumbar puncture, blood tests and PET scans.
 Full diagnosis revealed that Alice had stage 4 alveolar rhabdomyosarcoma with the primary tumour attached to the submandibular gland in her neck with positive lymph nodes and a tiny tumour in her lung.
 Her treatment begun immediately as the tumour was compromising her airway.